Christian-History.org does not receive any personally identifiable information from the search bar below.

 This is not necessarily the best Bible version for reading.
 I like it.
 I think it is both slightly more accurate and slightly more readable than the New International Version, which it was designed to replace.

 The point I want to make in this section is that having a perfect translation is not necessary to good Bible reading, nor even good Bible study!
 There are a lot of different Bible translations that are acceptable.

 Modern Christians have a wrong understanding of the purpose of the Bible.
 The Scriptures are NOT inspired by God in order for you to have an excellent statement of faith, systematic theology, or set of theological beliefs.

 The Scriptures are inspired by God to equip you for every good work and to help you help others be equipped for good works (2 Tim.
 3:16-17).

 For that purpose, any reasonably accurate translation that you are comfortable reading will suffice.
 There is no best Bible translation for simple reading.

 Personally, I don't like to give someone else that kind of freedom in my reading of the Scriptures.
 If I want a paraphrase, I'll paraphrase it myself in my head.

 I think that with a paraphrase it's easy to miss things the inspired author wanted to say and to get things the uninspired translator wanted to say.

 However, consulting a paraphrase often gives excellent insight into a Bible verse, and I recommend everyone own one for reference.
-The Message is a very interesting one, but you may prefer one that's not so loose with the text.
+The Message is one possibility, but you may prefer one that is not so loose with the text.